 Computing the polar factor of a matrix

-effectively applies an operation to
+of a matrix effectively applies an operation to

 which replaces all of its singular values by one.
 Such operations are studied in quantum computing, where they are called singular value transformations.